-Phlorum has in-house experts who are qualified and experienced in providing both ecological and air quality assessments, some of whom are joint members of both the Institute of Air Quality Management (IAQM) and the Chartered Institute of Ecology and Environmental Management (CIEEM).
+Phlorum has in-house experts who are qualified and experienced in providing both ecological and air quality impact assessments, with some staff being members of both the Institute of Air Quality Management (IAQM) and the Chartered Institute of Ecology and Environmental Management (CIEEM).
 We are therefore uniquely qualified to advise our clients on the effects of air pollution on ecology.

 The air pollution dispersion and deposition models we use provide contour plots that can be overlaid with Critical Load (the threshold at which damage to specific habitat can occur from air pollution deposition) data from APIS.
 Using guidance from the IAQM and CIEEM, and from our own ecological surveys, the resolution of these data can be increased to specify only those parts of a site that might be impacted and/or require mitigation.
-This higher resolution approach can help developers deliver their projects without resorting to unnecessary and costly changes to their plans that might otherwise be revealed from less detailed approaches using simple habitat assessment tools on the web.
+This higher resolution approach can help developers deliver their schemes without resorting to unnecessary and costly changes to their plans that might otherwise be revealed from less detailed approaches using simpler habitat assessment methods.

 Contact us today if you would like to discuss your project, and particularly if you feel that others have provided ecological impact advice that does not fit with the above or which doesn’t effectively deal with your concerns.